IBM/maximo-envizi-appconnect-flows/README.md

 eg. `DemoCorporation_PLUSZLOCATIONS_1654856600431_1.csv`

-#### SFTP Create file
+#### Amazon S3 Create object
-Writes Response body from "HTTP Invoke method 2" to the configured SFTP Server with the `filename` from "Set variable 4" at the preconfigured file path.
+Writes Response body from "HTTP Invoke method 2" to the configured S3 Bucket with the `filename` from "Set variable 4" at the preconfigured file path.

 #### Response
 Returns HTTP Status 200 with JSON body containing:
-- `filesWritten`: Array of file names written to the SFTP server, obtained from the output of "For each: page"
+- `filesWritten`: Array of file names written to the S3 bucket, obtained from the output of "For each: page"
 - `queryparams`: `query` from "Set variable"

 The JSON in response body is not used or stored by Maximo.